survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 To recap:

 * Webpack's `watch` mode is the first step towards a better development experience.
 You can have webpack compile bundles as you edit your source.
-* Webpack's `--env` parameter allows you to control configuration target through terminal.
-You receive the passed `env` through a function interface.
 * WDS can refresh the browser on change.
 It also implements **Hot Module Replacement**.
 * The default WDS setup can be problematic on certain systems.
 For this reason, more resource intensive polling is an alternative.
 * WDS can be integrated to an existing Node server using a middleware.
 This gives you more control than relying on the command line interface.